 Check the compliance with the business system requirements.
 Developed from user interviews, requirements are determined along with a request for proposal.

-Identify multiple system providers based on software requirements.
+Identify multiple system providers based upon software requirements.

 Get some demos from system providers.
 Each provider will be requested to demonstrate their product.
 Each firm should be required to identify the following things: